Honestly, I SPEAK Chinese.

 I speak Chinese or at least my family, and I think I speak Chinese.
 But, put me in a Chinese restaurant and I might as well be speaking Klingon.

-I could be asking for the most basic of things – say, a glass of water or a napkin or directions to the restroom – and I get THE LOOK… A kind of Spock-like look with one eyebrow raised — a pondering look, a cock of a head and a long pause.
+I could be asking for the most basic of things – say, a glass of water or a napkin or directions to the restroom – and I get THE LOOK… A kind of Spock-like look with one eyebrow raised — a pondering look, a tilt of the head and a long pause.
 I don’t know if it’s my “Canadian” accent or my dazzling good looks (wink) that confuses them but waiters just stare.

 When dining with my husband, who incidentally is also Chinese-born and raised in Canada, he always tries to rescue me by “translating”.
 Meaning that he repeats what I said exactly word-for-word.
 This act makes me feel even more incompetent because they always instantly answer or nod affirming they understand and return with said item – no questions asked and no pondering look.